 - Conditions – Which conditions must be present for the policy to take effect.
 For example, you might allow access only to the specific S3 buckets if the user is connecting from a specific IP range or has used multi-factor authentication at login.

-Policies are created using JSON.
+You create policies by using either the visual editor or JSON.
 A policy consists of one or more statements, each of which describes one set of permissions.
 To learn more about the policy language, see AWS IAM Policy Reference.
-Here's an example of a simple policy:

-If you use the AWS Management Console to manage permissions, you will see your JSON policy documents in policy summaries.
+If you use the AWS Management Console to manage permissions, you can view policy summaries.
 A policy summary lists the access level, resources, and conditions for each service defined in a policy (see the following screenshot for an example).
-The access level (View, Read, Write, or Permissions management) is defined by actions granted for each service in the policy.
+To help you understand the permissions defined in a policy, each AWS service’s actions are categorized in four access levels: List, Read, Write, and Permissions management.